roemil/Containers/README.md

 A simple implementation of std::vector.

-Future work: Make a SmartVector that utilises unique_ptr
+Future work: Use template so that vector can take any type.